 Getting started with Genomelink

 Users create a Genomelink login using their email and creating a password.
 They are then required to upload raw DNA data from 23andMe, Ancestry, or MyHeritage.
-Users can also let Genomelink connect directly to their 23andMe or Ancestry account to retrieve their DNA data.
+Users can also let the site connect directly to their 23andMe or Ancestry account to retrieve their DNA data.

 Review of Genomelink Trait Reports

-Here, we will look at Genomelink’s main trait reports.
+Here, we will look at the main trait reports.

-Genomelink’s goal is to help its users learn more about themselves by analyzing various traits.
-A full list of these traits can be found here.
-Importantly, Genomelink does not report on any health-related traits.
+Genomelink claims to help its users learn more about themselves by analyzing various genetic traits.
+Importantly, this company does not report on any health-related traits.

 Users who upload the DNA data will immediately receive 25 trait reports free of charge.
 These include Physical Traits, Personality, Intelligence, Food & Nutrition, and Fitness.
 Customers should be aware that some experts believe that there is little evidence to support analyzing these traits by DNA, especially Genomelink intelligence.
-This provides users with a sample of Genomelink’s services to explore before full purchase.
+This provides users with a sample of the services to explore before full purchase.

-Users access their Genomelink dashboard to examine various trait analyses.
+Users access their dashboard to examine various trait analyses.
 The company markets itself and this extensive dashboard as “your personal DNA cloud.”

-Based on one or multiple genetic variants, Genomelink estimates the tendency towards exhibiting a trait.
+Based on one or multiple genetic variants, Genomelink estimates the tendency towards exhibiting a genetic trait.
 In addition, users are given a level of reliability for each trait.
 This is calculated based on the amount of scientific data that backs up the markers for traits.

-This is followed by a list of research papers referencing genome-wide association studies that identified genetic variants linked to the trait.
+This is followed by a list of genomic research papers referencing genome-wide association studies that identified genetic variants linked to the trait.

-Genomelink users also have the ability to provide feedback to Genomelink about the accuracy of your results.
+Users also have the ability to provide feedback to Genomelink about the accuracy of your results.
 Some users cite that their trait reports do not accurately reflect themselves.
-Genomelink addresses this concern in a blog post and explains that their reports are only as accurate as of the research studies behind them.
+Genomelink addresses this concern in a blog post and explains that their reports are only as accurate as of the scientific research studies behind them.
 Importantly, the company also publishes the accuracy feedback score from its users, which says that 93% of its traits have a higher accuracy score than inaccurate.
-You can learn more about their accuracy score in this post.

 The user is also able to compare his or her data with one other Genomelink users.